-This is a comprehensive course designed for UG students in general and BSc Zoology and BSc Forestry in particular for understanding the applications of botany in understanding forest ecosystems.
+This is a comprehensive course designed for UG students for understanding the application of forest ecosystems.
 It covers taxonomy and morphology of forest plants that equips students for sustainable forest management.
 The aim of the course is to give basic knowledge about the diversity of plant life forms.

-- First module gives glimpses of forestry and its relation with botany. - Second module is an account on flora of Western Ghats and their adaptations. - Third module emphasizes on forest trees of Western Ghats. - Fourth module delves into the utilitarian aspect of forests.
+- First module gives glimpses of forestry and its relationship with botany. - Second module is an account on flora of Western Ghats and their adaptations. - Third module emphasizes on forest trees of Western Ghats. - Fourth module delves into the utilitarian aspect of forests.